systemdemo/workshop/workshop/JOURNAL_101/README.md

 `MaxLevelStore=`, `MaxLevelSyslog=`, `MaxLevelKMsg=`, `MaxLevelConsole=`, and `MaxLevelWall=` control the max level of log messsages that are stored or forwarded.
 The rest are filtered out.
 Takes a syslog level as a string ("emerg", "alert", "crit", "err", "warning", "notice", "info", "debug") or integer (0-7).

-At the service level you can also explore properties from man 5 page `systemd.exec`.
-Here's an example:
+At the service level you can explore more log properties from the [systemd.exec](https://www.freedesktop.org/software/systemd/man/systemd.exec.html) man page.
+Here are some of them:

 ```ini
 [Service]